Setting up Leave Type

 Step 7

-You will come across additional tools as below.
-Choose either Yes or No based on the leave type requirement.
+You will find tools as below.
+Choose either Yes or No based on your leave policy or requirements.

 Step 8